 These Chase finance professionals structure and maintain the content of the client’s investment portfolio to meet the risk/reward profile of the client.

 The risk/reward profile of the client is carefully determined at the beginning and throughout the client/banking relationship.
 This profile is found out by the consultative

 process of the Private Banker including a careful question and answer process.

 Related articles: Best buy-and-hold stock broker, Top 5 full service brokers, Etrade checking review

 Chase Private Client -- Fees In-Line with Other Brokerages, Cheaper than Mutual Funds

-If you don't want to pay Chase fees or want additional self-directed account, you can open account at one of the top rated brokerages like,
+If you don't want to pay steep Chase Private Client fees or want additional self-directed account, you can open a fee-free brokerages account at one of the top rated online brokers such as